 Due diligence in alternative investments can be complex, and when reviewing commercial real estate syndications, there are many critical factors to consider.
 While reviewing the dizzying terms and understanding the capital contribution, you want to be thorough in your due diligence to confirm if there is a high degree of risk and what this fund manager’s performance history is.

-The distribution waterfall model is a common model in real estate syndications that gives return hurdles (or IRR Hurdle) that ensure the investor’s return prior to the general partner (or management team) compensation.
-Although it is common, this model is one of the most difficult concepts and there are countless number of ways to run it with various ways to pay the GP and LP.
+The distribution waterfall or real estate equity waterfall model is a common model in real estate syndications that gives return hurdles (or IRR Hurdle) that ensure the investor’s return prior to the general partner (or management team) compensation.
+Although it is common, this model is one of the most difficult concepts and there are several ways to run it with various ways to pay the GP and LP.

-First thing, let’s review what is entailed in a real estate structure:
+First thing, let’s review what is a real estate structure:

 Sample Real Estate Partnership Structure

-A real estate partnership structure is a joint investment structure used in real estate private equity.
+A real estate partnership structure is a joint investment structure in real estate private equity.
 In a real estate partnership, commonly referred to as a syndication, a group of investors form a partnership and invest in a real estate asset or portfolio.
-The partnership is managed by a general partner (GP), who is responsible for the day-to-day management of the assets and the operations of the partnership.
+The General Partner manages the partnership and is responsible for the day-to-day management and operations.

 A typical real estate partnership structure might look like this:

 - Limited Partners (LPs): passive investors in the partnership who provide the capital for the investment.
-They are limited in their liability and do not have any control over the partnership’s day-to-day operations or decision making ability.
-LPs are typicall high net worth individuals seeking to diversify their portfolio into real estate holdings or increase cash flow.
+Limited partners do not have any control over the partnership’s day-to-day operations.
+LPs are typically high net worth individuals seeking to diversify their portfolio into real estate holdings or increase cash flow.

 - General Partner (GP): Responsible for the day-to-day management of the assets and the operations of the partnership.
 The GP is an experienced real estate professional who brings expertise and connections to the partnership.
-The GP is responsible for making investment decisions and is compensated for its services through a management fee.
+The GP makes investment decisions.

-- Hurdle Rate: The hurdle rate is the return threshold that must be met before the GP earns their carry.
-The hurdle rate is set to ensure that the limited partners receive a preferred return on their investment before the GP begins to earn their carry.
+- Hurdle Rate is the return threshold that is met prior to GP earnings.
+The hurdle rate is set to ensure the limited partners receive a preferred return on their investment before the GP begins to earn their carry.

 The private equity waterfall ensures that the different classes of investors receive their fair share of returns based on their investment terms.
 The preferred equity investors receive a priority return, while the equity investors (LPs) share in any residual returns the investment generates.